freesurfer-rge/slothpu/docs/instructions.md

 | LOADSTATUS  | `010` | `1000`    | `000000ccc`|       |

 The SETnnn instructions borrow bits from the register selectors.
+Since only the register file can write to A bus and B bus while this operation is 'in flight,' we do not need to worry about them being mis-selected.

 ## Single Operand ALU (SALU)